Owner-Builder Loans Basics: What You Need to Know

 How does the owner-builder loan work?

 Approved owner builder loans are not disbursed in a lump sum.
 The funds are disbursed through what is called progressive payments.
 A valuer will run through your cost estimate and budget and will tell you to disburse initial funds for the first phase of construction (example – structuring).
-After the first phase of construction had been completed, the valuer again assess the work done and after his approval, the second loan will be disbursed until the project is completed.
+After the first phase of construction had been completed, the valuer again assesses the work done and after his approval, the second loan will be disbursed until the project is completed.

 What documents are needed from me?